Dale Carnegie: Biography

 Dale Carnegie was born November 24, 1888, on a farm in Maryville, Missouri.
-He was the second son of farmers Amanda Elizabeth Harbison (1858-1939) and her husband James William Carnagey (1852–1941).
+He was the second son of farmers Amanda Elizabeth Harbison (1858–1939) and James William Carnagey (1852–1941).
 Carnegie grew up around Bedison, Missouri, southeast of Maryville and attended rural Rose Hill and Harmony one room schools.
-Carnegie would develop a longstanding friendship with another Maryville author, Homer Croy.
+Carnegie developed a longstanding friendship with another Maryville author, Homer Croy.

 In 1904, at age 16, his family moved to a farm in Warrensburg, Missouri.
 As a youth, he enjoyed speaking in public and joined his school's debate team.
 Carnegie said he had to get up at 3 a.m. to feed the pigs and milk his parents' cows before going to school.
 During high school, he grew interested in the speeches at the various Chautauqua assemblies.
 He completed his high school education in 1906.

-He attended State Teacher's College in Warrensburg, graduating in 1908.
+He attended the State Teachers College in Warrensburg, graduating in 1908.

 His first job after college was selling correspondence courses to ranchers.
 He moved on to selling bacon, soap, and lard for Armour & Company.
 He was successful to the point of making his sales territory of South Omaha, Nebraska, the national leader for the firm.